Van-Ziegelstein/Shadow-Tune/README.md

 # Shadow-Tune
-Perl script to swap out the soundtrack of Harebrained Scheme's Shadowrun games with custom music.
+Perl script to swap out the soundtrack of Harebrained Schemes' Shadowrun games with custom music.

 [Prerequisites](#prerequisites)